rapiddweller/rapiddweller-benerator-ce/doc/quick_tour_through_the_descriptor_file_format.md

 for using an IncrementalIdGenerator, that starts with the value 100.

-See the chapter „Common ID Generators“ for a complete ID generator reference and „Using databases“ for database-related id generators.
+See '[Common ID Generators](component_reference.md#common-id-generators)' for a complete ID generator reference and '[Using Relational Databases](using_relational_databases.md)' for database-related id generators.

 Instead of using a generator, you can as well use other `<attribute>`-like features, e.g. scripts: